“I’ve been a nurse for 20 years. The male nurses I work with have a different pay track”

 What does that mean for the women who have long been the backbone of the nursing industry?

-Kelley Rieger has been a nurse practitioner for 20 years and is the chief operating officer of Show Me Your Stethoscope, an advocacy group and online community for nurses and other healthcare providers.
+Kelley Rieger has been a nurse practitioner for 20 years and is a founding member of Time’s Up Healthcare and the chief operating officer of Show Me Your Stethoscope, an advocacy group and online community for nurses and other healthcare providers.
 Rieger talked to Fast Company about why women gravitate to the nursing field, how men in her field are treated, and what she has learned about negotiating and advocating for herself–and nurses as a whole.
 Her account has been edited for space and clarity.

 “It’s such a different quality of life”